 Add tradelines and your score will increase, right?
-Higher scores means lower interests rates, right?
-Well, what if high interests rates of tomorrow become the low interest rates of today?
+Higher scores mean lower interests rates, right?
+Well, what if high interests rates of tomorrow become the low-interest rates of today?
 Well, that’s about to happen.

 On Wednesday, the U.S. central bank is almost universally expected to raise its benchmark interest rates, a move that just a few weeks ago was viewed by the markets as unlikely.

 And with inflation showing signs of perking up, Fed policymakers may signal there could be more than the three rate rises they have forecast for this year.

 If you’re dipping your toe in the pool, it’s time to jump in.

 At Superior Tradelines, LLC, we watch the market closely and for the last 8 years, we’ve said that the rates aren’t going anywhere, on the basis that low-interest rates conceal bad economic conditions.
 Since the economy has provided even minuscule signs of strengthening, it is no longer viable to suppress interest rates.
 In other words, we believe that the Federal Reserve will actually increase interest rates, this time.